Introduction to Transformers: an NLP Perspective: Improved Architectures

 \subsection{Deep Models}

 Many state-of-the-art NLP systems are based on deep Transformer models.
-For example, recent large language models generally comprise tens of Transformer layers (or more precisely, hundreds of layers of neurons), demonstrating strong performance on many tasks \citep{ouyang-etal:2022training,touvron-etal:2023llama}.
-By stacking Transformer layers, it is straightforward to obtain a deep model.
+For example, recent large language models generally comprise tens of Transformer layers (or more precisely, hundreds of layers), demonstrating strong performance on many tasks~\citep{ouyang-etal:2022training,touvron-etal:2023llama}.
+By stacking Transformer layers, it is straightforward to construct a deep model.
 However, as is often the case, training very deep neural networks is challenging.
-A difficulty arises from the fact that the error surfaces of deep neural networks are highly non-convex and have many local optima that make the training process likely to get stuck in them.
-While there are optimization algorithms that can help alleviate this problem, most of the practical efforts explore the use of gradient-based methods for optimizing deep neural networks.
+One difficulty arises from the fact that the error surfaces of deep neural networks are highly non-convex and contain many local optima, making the training process likely to get stuck.
+While there are optimization algorithms that can help alleviate this problem, most practical approaches rely on gradient-based methods for optimizing deep neural networks.
 As a result, training a model with many Transformer layers becomes challenging due to vanishing and exploding gradients during back-propagation.
-Here we consider several techniques for training deep Transformer models.
+Here, we consider several techniques for training deep Transformer models.